 - 3. Appendix A.1: Provide Conceptual Roadway Plans.
-The intent scoring Proposer's conceptual roadway plans is for SCDOT to understand that the proposer clearly demonstrates its understanding of requirements of the RFP and the Team's approach to meet those requirements.
+The intent of scoring Proposer's conceptual roadway plans is for SCDOT to understand that the proposer clearly demonstrates its understanding of requirements of the RFP and the Team's approach to meet those requirements.
 The quality of the plans will be reviewed and scored for compliance with RFP requirements, including Formal ATC's authorized for inclusion in the proposal, if any, rather than plan development/preparation conformance.
 The following shall be provided.

 - a.
-Typical sections for all roadways shall include as a minimum (11"x17" plan sheets):

-- Design speed

-- Functional classification

-- Lane configuration and widths

-- Shoulder and median widths

-- Cross slopes

-- Point of grade

-- Notes and details as necessary

-- b.
-Plan and profile for the entire project limits including interchange layout (11"x17" plan sheets).
+Plan view for project limits at each wall location.

-Plan view shall include as a minimum:

-- Geometric layout with reference data

-- Superelevation data

 - Taper lengths

-- Deceleration/acceleration lengths

 - Construction limits

 - Control of Access Limits (mainline and interchange)

-- Existing and proposed Right of Way
+- Existing Right of Way

-- Lane alignment
+- Lane and shoulder widths

 - Clear zone limits

 - Horizontal clearance at obstructions (any critical locations)

 - Roadside barriers (location and type)

-- Bridge and box culverts

 - Limits of retaining walls

-- Indicate any design exceptions approved in the RFP

 - Material Staging and Laydown Areas

-Profile view shall indicate:

-- Grades & elevations - Vertical curvature (PI station & elevation, length & K value, stopping site distance design speed met) - Bridge clearance envelopes - c.
-Cross sections only where necessary to indicate a significant difference from the conceptual plans in the Project Information Package.
-These should be limited to only those showing a significant change and may be segmented for only the areas where changes occur (11"x17" plan sheets). - d.
-Special emphasis details (where needed to clearly demonstrate understanding and approach isolated locations such as ramp ties, wall types, etc.) (11"x17" plan sheets). - 4.
-Appendix A.2: Provide Conceptual Maintenance of Traffic Plans.
+- Horizontal wall alignment

+- Existing drainage features

+- b.
+Typical section for each wall location.

+- c.
+Profile view showing the appearance of each wall location.
+(11"x17" plan sheets)

+- d.
+Cross sections only at wall 21 at 25 foot intervals.
+(11"x17" plan sheets)

+- 4. Appendix A.2: Provide Conceptual Maintenance of Traffic Plans.
 The plans shall depict the number of construction stages and a staging narrative within those plans to include duration of each stage.
-The plans may be color coded and can be provided on roll plots at a minimum scale of $1^{"} = 200^{"}$ on 36" width x 8' length sheets for the entire projects limits including interchanges, as applicable.
-Plan scale and detail for critical areas shall be appropriate for demonstrating transitions, directional flow, and all items below. - a.
+The plans may be color coded and can be provided on roll plots at a minimum scale of 1" = 200' on 36" width x 8' length sheets for the entire projects limits including interchanges, as applicable.
+Plan scale and detail for critical areas shall be appropriate for demonstrating transitions, directional flow, and all items below.

+- a.
 Plan for areas deemed critical by the design team for staging concerns.
-These areas may require cross sections for more detail. - b.
-Plan for access to the work zone (ingress and egress). - c.
-Plan for maintaining traffic, including driveway access. - d.
-Plan for maintaining positive temporary drainage during stages. - e.
-Plan for notifying the traveling public of upcoming stages. - 5.
-Appendix A.3: Provide Conceptual Bridge Plans which shall consist of the following: - a.
-Plan and profile of bridge, including but not limited to: horizontal and vertical clearances, hydrology data, intent for bridge deck and bridge end drainage, anticipated foundation type, approximate toe of slope with abutment grading and riprap, expansion joint locations and types of joint materials, and bearing conditions at each bent. - b.
-Superstructure cross sections and substructure elevations showing pertinent structural elements and dimensions.
+These areas may require cross sections for more detail.

+- b.
+Plan for maintaining ramp traffic.

+- c.
+Plan for maintaining positive temporary drainage during stages.